The dos and don’ts of food safety

 • DON’T reheat food more than once.
 Eat reheated food immediately.

 Food safety is important when it comes to fresh food, too.
 According to Health Direct, you should store any food that needs to be kept cold in the fridge at or below 5°C to prevent the growth of bacteria that could cause food poisoning.
-Frozen foods should be kept in a freezer that’s at or below -15°C.
+Keep frozen foods at or below -15°C in the freezer.

 There is a “danger zone” when it comes to the bacteria baddies that could make you sick – between 5 and 60°C. While food won’t immediately become dangerous in this zone, the sooner you get your food outside this zone the better, preferably within four hours.

-To keep uncooked fresh meats safe, always keep them in the fridge at or below 5°C. Uncooked poultry, mince, sausages and fish can be stored in the fridge for up to three days, raw shellfish can be stored in the fridge for up to two days and raw red meat can be kept in the fridge for three to five days.
+To keep raw meats safe, always keep them in the fridge at or below 5°C. Store uncooked poultry, mince, sausages and fish in the fridge for up to three days.
+Store raw shellfish in the fridge for up to two days.
+Store raw red meat in the fridge for three to five days.

 When storing and preparing any meats, make sure you avoid cross-contamination – bacteria that’s transferred from one place to another.
 Chopping boards, knives and tongs that are used to prep raw meats should never then be used to prepare other fresh or cooked foods.
 You should also store raw and cooked foods separately in the fridge.